@ Meh

-"@ MEH" (stylized in all caps; pronounced "at me") is a song by American rapper Playboi Carti, released on April 16, 2020.
+"@ Meh" (stylized in all caps; pronounced "at me") is a song by American rapper Playboi Carti, released on April 16, 2020.
 It was released in promotion for Carti's second studio album Whole Lotta Red; however, it was excluded from the project's final tracklist.
-The song was produced by JetsonMade, Neeko Baby and Deskhop.
+The song was produced by jetsonmade, Neeko Baby, and Deskhop.
+Playboi Carti uses his "baby voice" in the song, which was notably heard in the unreleased track "Pissy Pamper" prior to the song's release.

 Critical reception

-Charles Holmes of Rolling Stone writes that "'@ MEH' sounds like a Fisher-Price Fruity Loops jamboree as performed by a PlayStation 4."
-In a high-pitched "baby voice", Carti sings about everything he hates about "pussy ass niggas."
+Charles Holmes of Rolling Stone writes that "'@ Meh' sounds like a Fisher-Price Fruity Loops jamboree as performed by a PlayStation 4.
+In a high-pitched 'baby voice', Carti sings about everything he hates about 'pussy ass niggas'."

+In September 2024, Pitchfork included "@ Meh" on their list of "The 100 Best Songs of the 2020s So Far", ranking it at number 63.

 Music video

-The music video for "@ MEH" debuted on the same day as the song's release, and was directed by Carter himself and Nick Walker.
+The music video for "@ Meh" debuted on the same day as the song's release, and was directed by Carti himself and Nick Walker.
+Playboi Carti is seen in a blue, dimly lit backdrop while he lip-syncs and gestures throughout the song.
+There are various cuts which show young female models in the same backdrop. "@ Meh" has around 32.7 million views on YouTube as of April 2025.